The Suckless From Scratch Project

 1.1.
 About the Project

-Suckless from Scratch, is a project of mine where i'm trying to finally build what i consider to be a true Suckless, linux based system from scratch.
-I was inspired by the ideas and concept behind the 'Linux From Scratch' project but this, is not any sort of modified "fork" or respin of said book since this is meant to be an original project of mine. in addition it ended up also being some sort of manifestation of the posix 'rule of diversity' showing that there's no only one true way for doing something, in this case a Linux From Scratch building. i never completly read that book so i figured this out by myself ;)
+Suckless from Scratch, is a project of mine where i'm trying to finally build what i consider to be a true suckless, linux based system, from scratch.
+I was inspired by the ideas and concept behind the 'Linux From Scratch' project. but this, is not any sort of modified version, "fork", or "respin" of said book- since this is meant to be an original project of mine. in addition it ended up also being some sort of manifestation of the posix 'rule of diversity' showing that there's more than only one true way of doing your computing- or in this case, a 'Linux From Scratch' building. i must highlight also that i never completely read that book so i figured this out by myself (quite an achievement) ;)

 1.2.
-What Do i Want for this?
+What Do I Want for this?

 • a suckless compliant operating system all built from scratch.